 Based on results from CMIP6 models, we conclude that Arctic SIA will decrease in September in the near term (Figure 4.15, high confidence).
-In the case of 10-year trends ending in the near term, 79% of the simulations considered across all of the core SSPs project decreasing Arctic sea-ice area in September.
+In the case of 10-year trends ending in the near term, 79% of the simulations considered across all the core SSPs project decreasing Arctic sea ice area in September.
 Due to less of an influence from internal variability, this number rises to 98% in the case of 30-year trends.
-A more detailed assessment of near-term Arctic sea-ice changes can be found in Chapter 9, Section 9.3.1.
-A detailed assessment of Antarctic sea ice changes is in Chapter 9, Section 9.3.2.
+A more detailed assessment of near-term Arctic sea ice changes can be found in Chapter 9 (Section 9.3.1).
+A detailed assessment of Antarctic sea ice changes is in Chapter 9 (Section 9.3.2).

 [START FIGURE 4.15 HERE]